serdaryld/openapi-nodejs/README.md

 # OpenAPI Implementation With Node.js

-This is a simple API application developed using Express on Node.js, performing CRUD operations.
+This is a simple API application developed using Express on Node.js, which performs CRUD operations and simulates a course management system for a university.
 It has been prepared and documented according to OpenAPI (Swagger) standards.

 ## Prerequisites